kerrickwoyshner/Memory-Game/README.md

 # Memory-Game
-Test your memory with this Concentration-inspired game built with React!
+Test your memory with this fun, Concentration-inspired game built with React!